DeepDeducing/Sudoku/README.md

 means the trained neural network has three hidden layers, each with 100 neurons.

 ```30```
-means the initial value for the set of slope multiplie to be updated in the learning phase.
+means the initial value for the set of slope multipliers to be updated in the learning phase.

 ```0.000001```
 means the learning rate in the learning phase for this trained neural network is 0.000001.